josephchenhk/josephchenhk.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p> Joseph used to have a big dream to change the world,
+<p> Joseph used to have the dream to change the world,
 now he knows he can only change himself.
-Life is short, so he uses Python; life is short, so he loves what he is doing; life is short, so he loves who loves him.</p>
+Life is short, so he uses Python; life is short, so he loves what he is doing and treasures those who loves him.</p>